 Apple’s classic Mac automation application Automator has been around for more than a decade, but is it still useful to Mac users, and how does it compare to similar Mac automation programs like Keyboard Maestro?

-If you do a quick search of this site, you will discover that I have yet to write an article or produce a video about using Automator, mainly because the program lacks the rich automation actions and features found in Keyboard Maestro.
-Automator is now somewhat outdate, but there are several online tutorials about how to use it, and I may even write a few new ones for this site.
+If you do a quick search of this site, you discover that I have yet to write an article or produce a video about using Automator, mainly because the program lacks the rich automation actions and features found in Keyboard Maestro.
+Automator is now somewhat outdated, but there are several online tutorials about how to use it, and I may even write a few new ones for this site.
 If you haven’t dabbled in Mac automation yet, then it’s worth your time to open Automator and build a few workflows.
 There are several tutorials online that I reference in the section about Automator below.

 But similar to Apple’s Shortcuts (formally, Workflow) for iOS, Automator is a good introduction to Mac automation, especially for us Mac users lacking coding skills.

 Automator’s simple drag-and-drop user interface makes it easier to assemble one or more actions to automate a computer task.
 Though this article doesn’t go into detail about how to use Automator, a quick overview of its features provides an idea what it can do.

 8 types of automations you can create in Automator

 In order to automate tasks using Automator or Keyboard Maestro, workflows or macros need to be triggered by one of several triggers, (e.g., a hotkey, a folder action, a Services trigger, or an application.)
 Both program share triggers, though Keyboard Maestro has over twice as many triggers as Automator.
 Below are descriptions of the main ways to create workflows in Automator and to trigger the actions in those workflows.